sandordargo/sandordargo.github.io/_posts/2019-4-24-parameterized-testing-with-gtest.md

 }
 ```

 As you can observe the only things that change are the inputs and the expected results.
-Wouldn't it be great to reduce the code repetition?
+Wouldn't it be great to [refactor a bit](https://amzn.to/2EhV5s8) and reduce the code repetition?

 No doubt, it would be just awesome!